Reviews and inspections

 Some households are eligible to have the review only once every three years.

-If all adults in the households are either elderly or disabled, the household will not receive a review packet every year.
+If all adults in the households are either elderly or disabled, the household will not receive a letter every year.
 However, these households are still required to report any interim changes as described below in Special reviews.

 If the household's income, family composition, student status or immigration status change in between annual reviews, tenants are required to inform Seattle Housing Authority.
 They must report any such change within 10 business days of it occurring.
 The agency will perform a special review in these cases to determine if the tenant’s amount of housing assistance should be adjusted.